Duggar Family News: Derick Dillard Is Getting A Lot Of Support, Fans Claim He Was ‘Bullied’ By TLC

 Interestingly, TLC’s decision to terminate the Duggar in-law from starring in Counting On has brought about a surprising amount of support for the controversial reality star.
 In the comments section of Derick’s Instagram page alone, many members of the Duggar community aired their utmost support for the Duggar in-law.

-Some of Derick’s supporters even stated that the ex-Counting On star never really did anything wrong, and was simply airing his opinions on social media.
+Some of Derick’s supporters even stated that the ex-Counting On star never really did anything wrong and was simply airing his opinions on social media.
 One particular commenter on Instagram even went so far as to say that overall, Derick was quite respectful to Jazz Jennings when he called her out on her sexual orientation.
 Others lauded Derick for keeping to his faith and standing up to current worldly norms.

 “He never insulted her, he never picked on her, he never even bashed her, he said the truth and that hurts people’s feelings who are happy living with their lies.
 That’s all there is to it.
 He was very respectful actually,” wrote one commenter.